Pilates Foundation for Health and Wellness Professionals

 Module 4 - Tools for Postural Assessment and Corrections

-Primary concepts covered are the principles of alignment and posture assessment.
-Discussion includes exercise as a tool for assessment.
+Fundamental exercise modifications and assists will be presented as they relate to specific conditions and populations.
 Repertoire taught includes intermediate through advanced Mat, intermediate Reformer, and fundamental Cadillac.
 A one-hour mat class is taught.

 Module 5 - Core Strength: Back and Abdominals